snubwoody/wakunguma.com/src/articles/web-apps.md

 The priorities of developers and companies are completely opposite, companies would like it if the whole world only used their OS, it would make them an illegal monopoly, but they would make the most money.
 On the other hand developers would like it if they could make one app and distribute it everywhere: "Write once, run anywhere".
 So many operating systems have system libraries and native features that aren't made easily accessible to developers, at least not in ways the manufacturers didn't intend for it.

 For example, to compile to MacOS and IOS you need XCode, there is no way around it, which means you will need some kind of Mac device.

+Not all platforms expose a `draw_x` api so developers resort to broser technologies.

 ### Windows